virresh/taskInfoSyscall/README.md

 # taskInfoSyscall
-A Kernel Patch for a task_info system call
+A Kernel Patch for a new sh_task_info system call to write process related information to a given file

+Note- this diff is for linux kernel v 3.13.0
+The patch primarily modifies the following files:

+kernel/sys.c
+arch/x86/syscalls/syscall_64.tbl